DNA evidence helps solve 2019 arson case

 The acting chief says other evidence was also helpful in placing Yarter in the area at the time of the fire, but he would not go into detail as to what that evidence might be.

-Yarter was remanded to The Albany County Correctional Facility on 50-thousand dollars cash bail.
+Yarter was remanded to The Albany County Correctional Facility on $50,000 cash bail.

 As for a motive, the acting chief says Yarter did not appear to have any connection to the building and the suspect did not offer any information to investigators.